VanesaM18/Splitty/docs/Code of conduct/draft.md

    - *Transparency*
 We value transparency, because, as stated previously, we want everybody to be on the same page.
 Whether we are having personal problems or have critique, we should not be afraid to tell our teammates.
 This means making sure that we are open to critique and trying to understand each other before jumping to conclusions.

+- Assignment description
+    - In this project, our team will actively enhance and apply object-oriented programming skills to develop a client-server prototype application.
+The primary objective will be to create a scalable application as a base platform that allows the required technologies to be further implemented.
+The importance of addressing it as a foundational platform should enable us to construct on the basic requirements by utilising based design patterns, resulting in an application that can be further extended and improved.
+	- Nonetheless, the project places a strong emphasis on developing effective teamwork, promoting an environment of open communication where each of us can evolve within our framework, where our diverse perspectives can contribute to the growth of the project and of each other's abilities.
+	- Beyond the technical aspects, the team will aspire to not only meet the target points of the functional and non-functional requirements of the final application, but to make of this experience an opportunity to learn in the scope of our future personal and professional career.

 - Target or ambition level
    - Our target grade for this project is 7.75, which we collectively agreed upon after considering each member's desired grade.
 Recognizing that some of us aim to pass while others aspire for a perfect score of 10, we found 7.75 to be a reasonable compromise that aligns with our collective goals.
 This target grade corresponds to a 'Good' assessment rating for most of the evaluation criteria.
    - Our goal, however, is not only to meet the criteria for a 'Good' assessment but also to maximize the project's  and ours potentials.
 We believe that focusing on the essentials will lay a solid foundation for success.
 However, we also acknowledge the potential for improvement and enhancement.
 Therefore, if time permits, we plan to incorporate additional features and optimizations to elevate our project to a higher level.
 By aiming for an 'Excellent' assessment rating across multiple components and adding supplementary features, we aim to exceed our initial target and potentially achieve a grade of 9 or higher, provided that our efforts proceed smoothly and effectively.